Anujverma89/cheetsheets/dart.md

 * `we define variable with type that means the literal of that specifc type can only be assigend to that variable`.
 * When we say the variable is type of int, it means that type of int literal can only be assigned to that variable.
 * Literal is a constant value that is assigned to the variable.
 It's the instance of specifc type.
+* Every variable refers to an object.
+* So the literal is an instance of a class.
+* Constructors can be used to create object like Map().

 * Number
 * String